matjaz99/alertmonitor/README.md

 Alertmonitor correlates firing alerts and resolving alerts to display current state of active alarms.

-Alerts can easily be filtered by tags.
+Alerts can be filtered by tags.

-Alertmonitor GUI is reachable on: [http://hostname:8080/alertmonitor/](http://hostname:8080/alertmonitor/)

 ![Alertmonitor](docs/overview.png)

-## Install
+## Quick start

 The easiest way to start using Alertmonitor is to deploy it on Docker.